Would you like to be self-sufficient in your RV?

 Full-hookup RV parks certainly have their conveniences and ammenities.
 Take it from me though, becoming self-sufficient in your RV can open up an entirely new world of RVing for you.
 Gaining independence from the grid and full-hookups is a very liberating and freeing experience, but it takes planning and practice.

-Chances are your newly purchased RV is not equipped for prolonged dry camping.
-This becomes apparent the first time you venture away from the comfort and convenience of full hookups.
-In order to become more self sufficient, the burden is on you (the RV owner) to outfit your RV appropriately.
+To become more self sufficient, the burden is on you (the RV owner) to outfit your RV appropriately.

 Boondocking and Dry Camping generally refer to the same type of RVing.
 You may be out in the boonies or simply away from full-hookups.
 I tend to use the two terms interchangeably.